Sunbather narrowly avoids being hit as stowaway falls from plane over London

-LONDON (Reuters) - The body of a suspected stowaway fell hundreds of metres from a plane flying over southwest London, landing in the garden of a man’s home, just missing him as he sunbathed, according to neighbours.
+LONDON (Reuters) - The body of a suspected stowaway fell hundreds of meters from a plane flying over southwest London, landing in the garden of a man’s home, just missing him as he sunbathed, according to neighbors.

 Police believe the man fell into the property in Clapham from the landing compartment of a Kenya Airways plane as it lowered its wheels on the approach to Heathrow Airport.

-A neighbour, who asked not to be named, said the body landed only three feet (one metre) from the resident.
+A neighbor, who asked not to be named, said the body landed only three feet (one meter) from the resident.

 “He was so lucky not to be hit and killed.
-The impact obliterated the body,” the neighbour told The Sun newspaper.
+The impact obliterated the body,” the neighbor told The Sun newspaper.

-“He didn’t even realise what it was to begin with.
+“He didn’t even realize what it was to begin with.
 He was asleep and then there was a huge impact.”

 Police said in a statement they were called to a home on Sunday after the body was found.
 A post-mortem examination is due to be carried out and the man has not yet been identified.